amelie-g/ProceduralProgramming/README.md

 # csc600-p2

-See documentation for assignment description
+See PDF for assignment description